 For the sake of simplicity, we apply the farthest-point initialisation heuristic.
-The detailed results show that the number of iterations tends to be larger with respect to the global-best strategy,

-Figure D.7: Comparison of the solution quality of the exchange heuristic with the global-best and first-best neighbourhood exploration strategies
+The detailed results show that the number of iterations tends to be larger with respect to the global-best strategy, as expected, but the difference is not strong (30 versus 25 on average).
+In fact, the computational time is shorter, and the results comparable.
+Figure D.7 shows that the two algorithms have rather similar performance with respect to the solution quality (perhaps, the first-best strategy is slightly better).